 - Acting on our belief that inclusive partnership is the most effective means of achieving development results

-GPE works with 76 lower-income countries to help them build stronger, more effective education systems, and improve the volume, equity, and efficiency of domestic resources.
+GPE works with more than 80 lower-income countries to help them build stronger, more effective education systems, and improve the volume, equity, and efficiency of domestic resources.

 Partner countries join the partnership after developing a comprehensive education sector plan, endorsed by their partners.
 To receive GPE’s large-scale grants, governments must commit significant domestic funding to education.